-However, later Nick saves Andy by offering to take a just-reinstated Duncan with him after hearing Oliver tell her that Duncan requested to ride with her, to her chagrin.
+However, later he saves Andy by offering to take a just-reinstated Duncan with him after hearing Oliver tell her that Duncan requested to ride with her, to her chagrin.

 Cut to Holly pointing Gail towards a private room to supposedly discuss a case she worked months ago.
 However, once inside the room, Holly abruptly pulls Gail into a passionate kiss.
 She then explains she is no longer with “somebody else” because the woman thought Holly wasn’t over her ex.
 She and Gail agree to talk but Gail suggests tomorrow because she has “a thing” that night.
 Holly is at first disappointed but agrees and leaves, giddy and beaming.

 Shoot to Nick and Duncan in their squad car.
-Duncan brings up Andy and when Nick implies Duncan obliterated his relationship with Andy, Duncan insists it wasn't all his fault, suggesting that he isn't the only one who Andy was got on the wrong side of.
-When Nick asks what he means, Duncan says he heard Andy "dropped him like a hot rock" when Sam was shot.
-Nick claims that's not quite what happened but then demands that Duncan shut up.
+Duncan brings up Andy and when Nick implies Duncan obliterated his relationship with Andy, Duncan insists it wasn’t all him and suggests that he isn’t the only one who Andy got on the wrong side of.
+When Nick asks what he means, Duncan says he heard Andy “dropped him like a hot rock” when Sam was shot.
+Nick claims that’s not quite what happened but then demands that Duncan shut up.

 Meanwhile, as Andy and Chloe are discussing what happened with Sam, they come upon a parking garage attendee angrily chasing after a car that has skipped the toll.
 As they calm the attendee down, an explosion goes off inside the garage.
 They rush in to find where it came from, and eventually find a woman, unconscious but alive, near the blown up vehicle.
 And so begins the case of the season finale.